addunn/Buffifier/README.md

 Cross-Origin-Embedder-Policy: require-corp
 ```

-Headers required for SharedArrayBuffer and something else fancy (I forget).
+Headers are required for SharedArrayBuffer and higher accuracy with performance.now().

 Navigate to the http://localhost:8000, and you should see something like this: